Rhodes to Rhodes Itinerary

 Clear blue waters, mysterious caves, scenic landscapes, and secluded beaches.
 All come together to create Amorgos, a true gem of the Cyclades.

 The Monastery of Hozoviotissa is a must-see.
-In fact, this whitewashed beauty is perched 300 meters above the sea on a cliffside.
+This whitewashed beauty is perched 300 meters above the sea on a cliffside.
 It overlooks the Aegean Sea and offers breathtaking views to the east.

 - Agia Anna Beach